interrogator/corpkit/doc_build.md

 Once you have data, you can start up *corpkit* and begin.
 The best way to begin is by creating a new project, via the menu.
 This creates a folder, with subfolders for saved interrogations, concordances, images, logs, CSV files and corpus data.
 You should then be moved to the `Build` tab.

 From the `Build` tab, you can use `Add corpus` to copy your structured, plain-text corpus into the project directory.
+You have to select a directory containing your files, rather than the files themselves.
+This directory will then be copied into your project's `data/` folder.

 Once you have added a corpus to the project, you can select it for viewing, editing and/or parsing.
 Or, if you want to add another corpus, or select a previously added corpus, you can do that instead.